memgraph/docs/docs/under-the-hood/replication.md

 files necessary for synchronization to a minimum.

 Imagine there were 5 changes made to the database.
-Each change is saved in a WAL file so there are 5 WAL files, and the snapshot was created after 2 changes.
-The REPLICA instance can be synchronized using a snapshot and the 3 latest WAL files, or using 5 WAL files.
+Each change is saved in a WAL file, so there are 5 WAL files, and the snapshot was created after 2 changes.
+The REPLICA instance can be synchronized using a snapshot and the 3 latest WAL files or using 5 WAL files.
 Both options would correctly synchronize the instances, but 5 WAL files are much smaller.

 The durability files are constantly being created, deleted, and updated.
 Also,